How to delete purgeable space on Mac

 Mac disk utility

 Remember, regular Mac maintenance is one of the best ways to keep your Mac optimized and running smoothly.
-I always keep on top of my browser extensions and plugins, unused apps, downloaded files, and old Wi-Fi connections.
+We recommend always keeping on top of unused apps, downloaded files, and unnecessary clutter.
 These items can quickly build up and take up space over time.

 1. Clear purgeable space on Mac with Terminal